cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 ### Project Overview

-#### Resumo
+#### Summary

-O projeto tem como tema o AWS Deep Racer da Amazon.
-Como a própria Amazon descreve:
+The project is themed on AWS Deep Racer from Amazon.
+As Amazon itself describes:

-“AWS DeepRacer is a reinforcement learning (RL)-enabled autonomous 1/18th-scale vehicle with supporting services in the AWS Machine Learning ecosystem.
+“AWS DeepRacer is a reinforcement learning (RL) -enabled autonomous 1 / 18th-scale vehicle with supporting services in the AWS Machine Learning ecosystem.
 It offers an interactive learning system for users of all levels to acquire and refine their skill set in machine learning in general and reinforcement learning in particular.
 You can use the AWS DeepRacer console to train and evaluate deep reinforcement learning models in simulation and then deploy them to an AWS DeepRacer vehicle for autonomous driving.
-You can also join AWS DeepRacer League to race in the online Virtual Circuit or the in-person Summit Circuit.” [\[1\]](https://aws.amazon.com/deepracer/?nc1=h_ls)
+You can also join AWS DeepRacer League to race in the online Virtual Circuit or the in-person Summit Circuit. ” [\[1\]](https://aws.amazon.com/deepracer/?nc1=h_ls)

-Esse modelo de competição e aprendizado de RL faz com que aprendamos sobre o assunto que é um campo de estudo fascinante, porém muito complexo.
-Recentemente a Udacity lançou o AWS DeepRacer Scholarship Challenge e como não havia selecionado a minha proposta para o trabalho final resolvi aceitar esse desafio.
+This model of competition and RL learning makes us learn about the subject which is a fascinating but very complex field of study.
+Recently Udacity launched the AWS DeepRacer Scholarship Challenge and as I had not selected my proposal for the final work I decided to accept this challenge.

 ### Descrição do problema